RuiNelson/rigol2spice/README.md

 ### Vertical Operations

+#### Clamping

+Sometimes is useful to clamp the capture between a lower and/or a upper value.
+Use the `--clamp-min` and `--clamp-max` flags to apply clamping of the signal.
+And use the `N` prefix to indicate negative values, e.g.:

+* `--clamp-max 5.1` will clamp the upper limit of the signal to 5.1 (vertical unit)
+* `--clamp-min N0.1` will clamp the lower limit of the sigal to -0.1 (vertical unit)
+* `--clamp-min 0 --clamp-max 3.3` will clamp the lower limit of the signal to 0 (vertical unit) and 3.3 (vertical unit).

 #### Remove the DC Component

 You can remove the DC component using the `--remove-dc` flag. `rigol2spice` will calculate the DC component by averaging the waveform capture.